country-regions/react-country-region-selector/apps/docs/docs/intro.md

 - If you need to fine-tune it, you can customize exactly which countries and regions appear.
 - [A lot of options](./props.md) are provided, for things like styling, event callbacks and so on.
 - To keep file sizes down you have the option of creating a custom build of the library containing only a list of those countries you want to show up.
-See [command line options](#command-line) for more info.
+See [Advanced](./advanced/) for more info.
 - by default the script renders plain ol' HTML `<select>` elements.
 But if you want to use it within a framework's coponents, like Material UI etc., that's fine too.
 See the [integrations demos](./demos/integrations/).